nevali/Stardust/README.md

 means there are more combinations of light wavelengths that resulting in the same intensity of response being sent down your optic nerve.

-## Is all that glisters gold?
+## Is all that glisters really gold?

-But these response curves bring us to the other interesting case: yellow.
+But these response curves bring us to the other interesting case: [yellow](https://en.wikipedia.org/wiki/Yellow).
-Yellow _does_ appear in the rainbow, right where you'd expect it to be.
-But we don't have yellow photoreceptors: instead, we _infer_ yellow when green cones and the red cones in the same part of our retinas are stimulated at the same time a great deal and the blue cones aren't—in the exact same way that we infer the existence of magenta.
+Yellow _does_ appear in the rainbow, right where you'd expect it to be at roughly 580 nm.
+But we don't have yellow photoreceptors: instead, we _infer_ yellow when green cones and the red cones in the same part of our retinas are stimulated at the same time a great deal and the blue cones aren't—in the exact same way that we _infer_ the existence of magenta.

 Does this mean there are two different _kinds_ of yellow?
 The yellow in the rainbow—"pure yellow", if you will—and the yellow that we perceive when we